phaer/harmonia/README.md

     `nix-index`
 - Add `/serve/<narhash>/` endpoint to allow serving the content of package.
   Also discovers index.html to allow serving websites directly from the nix store.
+- Content is compressed transparently with [zstd](https://en.wikipedia.org/wiki/Zstd).
+- Builtin TLS: when no frontend webserver is used, Harmonia can also provide TLS encryption

 ## Configuration for public binary cache on NixOS

 There is a module for harmonia in nixpkgs.
-The following example set's up harmonia as a public binary cache using nginx as a frontend webserver with https encryption and zstd for compression:
+The following example set's up harmonia as a public binary cache using nginx as a frontend webserver with https encryption:

 ```nix
 { config, pkgs, ... }: {